We currently, as a church, financially support eight missionaries and their ministries.

 Betsy Hake founded Jericho Ministries.
 It is a Christian non-profit organization in Tegucigalpa, Honduras which began as a result of a desire from God placed in the heart of a missionary to rescue those trapped in prostitution.
 The ministry is comprised of a rehab center in the country, facilities in the city which house the Schools for the women’s children, a store to sell the products made by Jericho women, and the offices.
 Recently the Lord has led the ministry to reach out specifically to the children of those who are trapped in prostitution or who are at high risk for entering prostitution.

-Suzy McCall lives in Flora del Campo, Tegucigalpa, Honduras and founded a training school for Hondurans called to world missions.
-Today, LAMB (Latin America Missionary and Bible Institute) also operates an elementary school with over 250 children in one of the most violent and poverty stricken areas of Tegucigalpa, a residential home for over 60 abused and neglected children outside of the city, and a community assistance program which seeks to minister to the needy with food, medical care, construction help, microfinance assistance, as well as a new, large outreach program to the youth.
+Suzy McCall has served as a missionary in Tegucigalpa, Honduras for 24 years.
+In 2000, she founded a training school for Hondurans called to world missions.
+Today, LAMB (Latin America Missionary and Bible Institute) also operates an elementary school and daycare with over 250 children in one of the most violent and poverty stricken areas of Tegucigalpa, a residential home for 65 abused and neglected children outside of the city, and a community assistance program which seeks to minister to the needy with food, medical care, construction help, microfinance assistance, as well as a new, large outreach program to the youth.
+Suzy has six adopted and foster children, and is currently the Spiritual Formation Director for LAMB, having relinquished all administrative responsibilities to a fine Honduran leadership team.

 David and June Smith after serving God in Kiev, Ukraine for eight years, David and June and their three children are now ministering through The Navigators at the University of South Carolina.
 They focus on the 1200 international students from over 100 countries at USC.
 They’re desire is to share the gospel with them, disciple and establish them in their faith and equip them to go back to their countries or wherever God calls them to labor for a lifetime.
 June is also the daughter of longtime St Luke’s parishioner Sally Ahrents and sister of Jennifer Thompson.